Kimono Rental in Japan 2026: Prices by City (From $9.29)

 Final thoughts

-Kyoto at $9–17 is the best market, Asakusa the Tokyo fallback, and the ryuso in Naha the sleeper pick.
+Kyoto at ¥1,456 ($9)–17 is the best market, Asakusa the Tokyo fallback, and the ryuso in Naha the sleeper pick.
 Book morning, walk the old district, return by five, the cheapest great photo day in Japan.
+GetYourGuide’s Kyoto option, Kimono Rental – Classic and Traditional Selection, runs ¥3,766 ($23.28) with 285 reviews if you want the pick with the longest track record.
+Osaka’s Klook price above is the one to beat, but Viator lists a day-and-night kimono/yukata experience there too, ¥5,640 ($34.86), 31 reviews, worth it only if the included styling matters more than the price gap.

 More experiences: tea ceremony prices · Tokyo experiences ranked.